The Shine Shop

 We highly recommend hand washing employing the proper technique and an appropriate automotive shampoo.

 We find that Griot's Garage Concentrated Car Wash works very well.
 DO NOT USE a wash/wax product or any shampoo that contains 'gloss enhancers' as they will leave unsightly streaks and dark areas on your coated surfaces.
 DO NOT use any other spray detailer or product containing 'gloss enhancers' as they will leave unsightly streaks.
+We also have Modesta Coating Maintenance products available for purchase that will not only enhance your beautiful coating but add endurance.

 If you do not have access to facilities to hand wash yourself and have to go to an automated car wash or have someone come to you to wash your vehicles please be very careful to choose the safest option available.